Preserve and Personalize: Personalized Text-to-Image Diffusion Models without Distributional Drift: Method

-We now show in Theorem~\ref{thm:1} that standard personalization using Eq.~\eqref{eq:simple} leads to divergence from the original distribution.
-This reflects a fundamental misalignment: the goal in personalization is not merely to fit the training distribution, but to preserve the generalization capabilities of the pretrained model while incorporating novel subject information.
-Moreover, as shown in Corollary \ref{cor:1}, this issue persists even under the existing prior preservation strategy defined in Eq.~\ref{eq:db}.
+The goal in personalization is not merely to fit the provided data distribution, but to preserve the generalization capabilities of the pretrained model while incorporating novel subject information.
+We now demonstrate a fundamental misalignment that standard personalization objectives lead to divergence from the original distribution.

-\begin{theorem} Let \(p^{*}(x,c)\) denote the reference distribution, and let the model parameters \(\theta_{\mathrm{base}}\) have distribution \(p_{\theta_{\mathrm{base}}}(x,c)\) satisfying, for any $\epsilon>0$,
+\begin{theorem} Let \(p^{*}(x,c)\) denote the reference distribution, and let the model parameters \(\theta_{\text{base}}\) have distribution \(p_{\theta_{\text{base}}}(x,c)\) satisfying, for any $\varepsilon>0$,